 Unless you are a professional mechanic, you should try to avoid doing any major repairs to your vehicle on your own.
 Certain procedures may cause more harm than good.
 If you notice something wrong with your manual transmission, it is always preferable to take your car to an expert auto shop.

-With good driving habits and proper preventative maintenance, your vehicle’s manual transmission should be able to last a long time without needing any extensive repairs.
+Many Americans stress the cost of a transmission repair.
+But, with good driving habits and proper preventative maintenance, your vehicle’s manual transmission should last a long time without needing any extensive repairs.
 Make sure your car receives routine maintenance, such as oil changes including vehicle inspections, every so often so that an expert can identify any potential issues.
 You will need fewer repairs less often if you drive appropriately and by not placing any unnecessary stress on your car.